laiti/ruuvistack/README.md

 - `.env`
 - `ruuvibridge/config.yml`
-- `~/.config/influxdb2/username`
-- `~/.config/influxdb2/password`
-- `~/.config/influxdb2/token`

-TODO: could infludxb files be in directory structure?

 Besides that, there's some manual work to do.

 ### Mosquitto

 #### Encryption
 If you wish to encrypt your traffic (highly recommended in public internet), you need to generate certificates.
 And deliver the client certificate to Ruuvi Gateway.
 In short the command is `make certs` but you might want to check the Makefile for details.

+We could use Caddy as well to encrypt the traffic but I am not sure how well that works with WebSockets.

 #### Users
-Mosquitto users and passwords are defined in `mosquitto/passwd`.
+Mosquitto users and passwords are defined in `mosquitto/config/passwd`.
 Passwords are hashed.

-TODO: how to create passwd file
+To create the file with required gateway and ruuvibridge users, simply command `make users`.

 ### InfluxDB
 To use InfluxDB in this setup, you need to create couple of things manually.

 #### Create bucket and config

-Replace <token> with your InfluxDB token.
 The `-r 1825d` sets the retention period for the data.
-Adjust this according to your free disk space.
+Adjust this according to your free disk space and how frequently Ruuvitags send the data.
+I use the longlife firmware version in my tags to extend battery life and save disk space.

-TODO: what is token?
 TODO: does docker-compose network rules need altering in order to connect to InfluxDB?

 ```
+. ./.env
-influx config create --config-name ruugvi --host-url http://localhost:8086 --token <token> --active
+influx config create --config-name ruuvi --host-url http://localhost:8086 --token ${INFLUXDB_ADMIN_TOKEN} --active

-influx bucket create -n ruuvi --org-id <organization-id> -r 1825d -t <token>
+influx bucket create -n ruuvi --org-id ${INFLUXDB_ORG} -r 1825d -t <token>
 ```

 #### Create grafana and ruuvibridge users:
 ```
+. ./.env
 influx user create -n ruuvibridge -o ruuvi
 influx user password -n ruuvibridge

 influx user create -n grafana -o ruuvi
 influx user password -n grafana
-influx auth create --org ruuvi --user grafana --read-authorizations --read-buckets
+influx auth create --org ${INFLUXDB_ORG} --user grafana --read-authorizations --read-buckets
 ```

+Configure ruuvibridge token to `ruuvibridge/config.yml`

 ### Ruuvi Gateway